What is Alaska Corporation Foreign Qualification

 |

-You want to do business in Alaska but are registered as a Domestic Corporation in another state.
+You want to do business in the state of Alaska but are registered as a Domestic Corporation in another state.

-In order to legally conduct business in the state of Alaska you must register with the Alaska Secretary of State as
+In order to legally conduct business in the state of Alaska you must register with the Alaska Division of Corporations as

 a Foreign Corporation.